 For a more general analysis, we can compare cost functions.
 As the cost of poultry production is primarily the cost of chicks and feed, the technology is characterized by constant costs.
-Recall the data set consists of observations from upto 6 production cycles for 25 contract and 25 non-contract growers.
+Hence the cost function can be captured by a linear regression of total costs on bird output (measured in kilograms).
+Recall that the data set consists of observations from upto 6 production cycles for 25 contract and 25 non-contract growers.
 Thus, the error term will contain a producer-specific component.
 To take that into account, all standard errors are corrected for heteroskedasticity as well as dependence stemming from the correlation of errors from the production cycle of a particular producer.
-4 The regression is done separately for contract and non-contract producers.
+The regression is done separately for contract and non-contract producers.
 The predicted value from these regressions is graphed against the dependent variable in Figures 1 and 2.
+As can be seen, the fit is very good.

-The marginal cost of producing a kg of bird under contract production is Rs.
+From these regressions, we find the marginal cost of producing a kg of bird under contract production to be Rs.
 30 while it is Rs.
 26.22 under non-contract production.
 Thus, it is non-contract production that is efficient - which is the opposite of what was concluded from comparing feed-conversion ratios.
 However, as contracting is a form of joint production, it should be remembered that it is the integrators who determine the feed, medicine and chick costs of contract growers.
 Therefore, these numbers are not necessarily indicative of competitive prices but may well be a sign of transfer pricing.